 Trade creditors in many industries have a long history of exchanging credit information within credit groups at a much more granular level, including credit information about specific customers.
-That is accounted for by a single, simple, and crucial fact: information on credit history is useful only if it is specific information about a specific customer.
+That is the case, because information on credit history is useful only if it is specific information about a specific customer.

-There are many procompetitive reasons for and benefits of this practice, as credit group information exchanges can help achieve lower prices for consumers by:
+There are many reasons for and benefits of this practice, as credit group information exchanges can help achieve lower prices for consumers by:

-- reducing fraud - · enabling better-informed credit decisions - encouraging more generous credit terms to creditworthy customers - ensuring less generous credit terms for less-creditworthy customers - · reducing uncollectible debts
+- reducing fraud

+- enabling better-informed credit decisions

+- encouraging more generous credit terms to creditworthy customers

+- ensuring less generous credit terms for lesscreditworthy customers

+- reducing uncollectible debts

-- · reducing costs - allowing better credit terms-lower prices-with no loss of margin
+- reducing costs

+allowing better credit terms-lower prices-with no loss of margin

-These results of credit group information exchanges are procompetitive and consistent with the purposes of the antitrust laws.
+These results of credit group information exchanges are consistent with the purposes of the antitrust laws.
 Therefore, generally speaking, exchanging credit information among members of a credit group is permissible: